wp-plugins/share-this/README.txt

 Tested up to: 3.4
 Stable tag: trunk

-The ShareThis plugin is a quick and easy sharing service that allows your users to share your content to 120 social channels.
-Also features ShareNow.
+Quick and easy sharing service that allows your users to share your content to 120 social channels - features Open Graph Sharing and Floating Buttons

 == Description ==